Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Introduction

 We are therefore concerned with the second step, namely universality for Gauss-divisible non-Hermitian matrices.
 For complex Hermitian matrices, the first work in this direction was by Johansson \cite{johansson_universality_2001}, who performed an asymptotic analysis of an explicit integral formula for the correlation function of Gauss-divisible matrices.
 Central to the derivation of this formula is the Harish-Chandra--Itzykson--Zuber (HCIZ) integral, which allows one to integrate out the eigenvectors.
-Since non-Hermitian matrices are not unitarily diagonalisable, this approach fails to generalise.
-It turns out, however, that one can still derive an explicit integral formula for non-Hermitian matrices that, although slightly more complicated, is still amenable to asymptotic analysis.
+It turns out that by a different approach one can derive an explicit integral formula for non-Hermitian matrices that, although slightly more complicated, is still amenable to asymptotic analysis.
 In place of the HCIZ integral we use a combination of a change of variables and supersymmetry.
 By performing $k$ successive Householder transformations, we obtain a block upper triangular matrix whose first $k$ diagonal elements are any given $k$-tuple of eigenvalues.
 We can then relate the correlation function of $k$ eigenvalues to an integral over the remaining variables of this transformation.
 The Jacobian of this transformation leads to the expectation of a product of characteristic polynomials, for which we use supersymmetry to obtain an alternative integral representation that can be analysed by Laplace's method.